UMass Memorial Health

-UMass Memorial Health (UMM Health) is the clinical partner of the University of Massachusetts Medical School and the largest healthcare system in Central Massachusetts.
-It is a not-for-profit/nonprofit healthcare network providing all levels of primary to quartenary healthcare.
+UMass Memorial Health (UMM Health) is a non-profit healthcare network based in Worcester, Massachusetts, operated by the University of Massachusetts and primarily serving Central Massachusetts.
+It is the largest health system in Central Massachusetts, and is the clinical partner of the UMass Chan Medical School.

 History

 Memorial Hospital was founded in 1871 as the Washburn Dispensary.
 Worcester industrialist Ichabod Washburn endowed it through a bequest in memory of his wife and daughters.
 Memorial Hospital moved to its current location in 1888 and later merged with Hahnemann Hospital (founded in 1896) and Holden Hospital to become the Medical Center of Central Massachusetts.

 The University of Massachusetts Medical Center (University Hospital) opened in 1974 as the principal teaching hospital of the University of Massachusetts Medical School.